When SSI Benefits Start

 After you get an SSI approval, your ongoing financial eligibility for SSI is decided on a month-by-month basis.
 This means you can be eligible in one month, not in the next, and then eligible again in the following month.

-Your first three months of benefits are calculated based on your income in the first month of eligibility.
-After that, unless eligibility is interrupted, your payment will usually be based on income received two months before.
-For example, if you became eligible in March 2014, your countable income, including deemed income, that you received in March 2014 would determine your payment amount in March, April and May 2014.
-Then April’s income would determine June’s payment; May’s income would determine your July payment, and so on.
+During your first three months of eligibility, your SSI benefit is calculated, non-recurring income is counted only in the month that it is received.
+After that, unless eligibility is interrupted, your payment will be based on income you received two months before.
+For example, if you became eligible in March 2016, beginning in June (the fourth month of eligibility), your income two months before, April’s income, would determine June’s payment; May’s income would determine your July payment, and so on.
 From this example, we can see how important it is to report changes by the tenth of the month after the change.
 Reporting on time minimizes underpayments and overpayments, which you might have to repay.

 For a discussion of which types of income are countable and which are not, please see our articles “I Want to Work.
 Can You Tell Me How to Get SSI While Working?” and “When I Complete My SSI Application Form, It Asks Me to Declare My Income.
 Does All My Income Affect My SSI?“